 How to beat a fire hydrant parking ticket

-Beating an unjust fire hydrant violation is a beautiful thing, but doesn’t come easily.
+Beating an unjust fire hydrant violation is beautiful but doesn’t come easily.
 You better prepare to do

 Instead, if a warrior enters a location on your parking ticket that is not within 15 feet of either side of a fire hydrant, make the misdescribed place of occurrence work for you.
 Show the judge proof that there is no fire hydrant within 15 feet.

-How to present the proper proof properly
+How can you present the proper proof properly?

-On the other hand, in the case, I lost, my client lived only two blocks from the hidden fire hydrant and the judge inferred that she knew there was a fire hydrant at the location.
+On the other hand, in the case I lost, my client lived only two blocks from the hidden fire hydrant, and the judge inferred that she knew there was a fire hydrant at the location.

 I beat a fire hydrant parking ticket with this series of exhibits